sagemath/trac_to_gh/Issue 2692.md

 # Issue 2692: [with patch; needs review] bug displaying list of published worksheets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2692

 Original creator: was